 A less extreme example is a degree \(N\) polynomial with all zeros in half of the unit circle: it takes values as large as \(\sqrt{2}^N\).
 Somewhat less obviously: LH fails for a degree \(N\) unitary polynomial which has no zeros in an arc of a fixed length.
-The relationship between large zero gaps and the size of the function is central to the main theme of this paper, and is the topic of \hyperref[x:section:extreme]{Section~{\xreffont\ref{x:section:extreme}}}.
-A related situation is key to one of our refutations, see \hyperref[x:subsection:blanc]{Subsection~{\xreffont\ref{x:subsection:blanc}}}. \end{paragraphs} \begin{paragraphs}{How to have confidence in the predictions?}{g:paragraphs:idp95937264} Given the range of possibilities above, how can one to give credence to any specific prediction?
+The relationship between large zero gaps and the size of the function is central to the main theme of this paper, and is the topic of \hyperref[extreme]{Section~{\xreffont\ref{extreme}}}.
+A related situation is key to one of our refutations, see \hyperref[blanc]{Subsection~{\xreffont\ref{blanc}}}. \end{paragraphs} \begin{paragraphs}{How to have confidence in the predictions?}{recipeera-6} Given the range of possibilities above, how can one to give credence to any specific prediction?

 The 3rd case, complete failure, may seem alarming but in fact it is of little concern.
 The goal is to model statistically.
-By \hyperref[x:principle:KSlaw]{Principle~{\xreffont\ref{x:principle:KSlaw}}}, at height \(T\) the \(\zeta\)-function is modeled by Haar-random characteristic polynomials from~\(U(N)\).
-More specifically, by \hyperref[x:principle:eNprin]{Principle~{\xreffont\ref{x:principle:eNprin}}}, \(e^N\) random matrices are chosen from~\(U(N)\).
+By \hyperref[KSlaw]{Principle~{\xreffont\ref{KSlaw}}}, at height \(T\) the \(\zeta\)-function is modeled by Haar-random characteristic polynomials from~\(U(N)\) with \(N=\log(T/2\pi)\).
+More specifically, by \hyperref[eNprin]{Principle~{\xreffont\ref{eNprin}}}, \(e^N\) random matrices are chosen from~\(U(N)\).
 That may seem like a large number, but one would never expect to encounter a polynomial with all its zeros in half of the circle.
-Examining the \(\CUE(N)\) measure, \hyperref[x:men:UNhaar]{({\xreffont\ref{x:men:UNhaar}})} with \(\beta=2\), we see that a polynomial with all zeros in half of the circle would have many of the terms in that product be less than half the average.
+Examining the \(\CUE(N)\) measure, \hyperref[betameasure]{({\xreffont\ref{betameasure}})} with \(\beta=2\), we see that a polynomial with all zeros in half of the circle would have many of the terms in that product be less than half the average.
 Therefore such a polynomial is \(e^{-c N^2}\) times less likely than typical, so it has little chance of appearing in a sample of size~\(e^N\) if \(N\) is large.
 The same argument applies in the case of polynomials with no zeros in an arc of fixed width.

 Thus, combining both parts of the Keating-Snaith law finds that the Lindelöf Hypothesis is predicted by random matrix theory.